github/docs/content/codespaces/developing-in-codespaces/using-github-codespaces-with-github-cli.md

 gh codespace create -r OWNER/REPO_NAME [-b BRANCH]
 ```

-For more information, see "[Creating a codespace](/codespaces/developing-in-codespaces/creating-a-codespace)."
+For more information, see "[Creating a codespace for a repository](/codespaces/developing-in-codespaces/creating-a-codespace-for-a-repository)."

 ### Stop a codespace